Power pop: 1970s: Emergence

 In the 1970s, the rock scene fragmented into many new styles.
-Artists drifted away from the influence of early Beatles songs, and anyone who cited the Beatles or the Who as influences were a minority.
-In Paul Lester's description, "powerpop is really a 70s invention.
+Artists drifted away from the influence of early Beatles songs, and those who cited the Beatles or the Who as influences were in the minority.
+According to music journalist Paul Lester, "powerpop is really a 70s invention.
 It's about young musicians missing the 60s but taking its sound in new directions. [...] not just an alternative to prog and the hippy troubadours, but a cousin to glam."
 Novelist Michael Chabon believed that the genre did not truly come into its own until the emergence of "second generation" power pop acts in the early 1970s.
 Lester added that it was "essentially an American response to the British Invasion, made by Anglophiles a couple of years too young to have been in bands the first time round."

 For many fans of power pop, according to Caferelli, the "bloated and sterile" aspect of 1970s rock was indicative of the void left by the Beatles' breakup in 1970.
 During the early to middle part of the decade, only a few acts continued the tradition of Beatles-style pop.
 Some were younger glam/glitter bands, while others were "'60s holdovers" that refused to update their sound.
 One of the most prominent groups in the latter category was Badfinger, the first artists signed to the Beatles' Apple Records.
 Although they had international top 10 chart success with "Come and Get It" (1969), "No Matter What" (1970), and "Day After Day" (1971), they were criticized in the music press as Beatles imitators.
-Caferelli describes them as "one of the earliest--and finest purveyors" of power pop.
+Caferelli describes them as "one of the earliest—and finest purveyors" of power pop.
 Conversely, AllMusic states that while Badfinger were among the groups that established the genre's sound, the Raspberries were the only power pop band of the era to have hit singles.
 Noel Murray wrote that Badfinger had "some key songs" that were power pop "before the genre really existed".